HeartMoji - The Ultimate Emoji Dictionary

 Browse Heart Emojis by Color

-Use the color hub when you want a recommendation-first path.
-Start with the emotional temperature you need, then drill down to the exact emoji page for warnings, tone cues, and copy-ready combos.
+Start with color when you need the fastest recommendation path.
+Pick the mood first, then open the matching emoji page for meanings, tone cues, warnings, and copy-ready combos.

 Red